Specification-Driven Generation and Evaluation of Discrete-Event World Models via the DEVS Formalism: Trace-Based Evaluation of World Models

-\paragraph{Input granularity and quality.} The natural-language specifications are standardized to function as \emph{functional requirements}.
-They are designed to be \emph{(1) implementation-agnostic}, i.e., they describe \emph{what} the system does without prescribing \emph{how} it should be implemented, avoiding references to DEVS constructs, port names, or code structure; \emph{(2) behaviorally precise}, i.e., while abstracting away implementation details, they provide unambiguous information about timing logic and causal relationships, minimizing the need for the model to invent domain rules.

-\paragraph{Dataset composition.} We design a canonical set of scenarios that span orthogonal dimensions of difficulty.
-As summarized in Table~\ref{tab:scenarios_compact}, the benchmark is stratified along two axes.
-First, in terms of \emph{domain semantics}, the scenarios cover three broad classes: service operations, network protocols, and physical dynamics.
-Second, in terms of \emph{dynamic features}, they capture a range of discrete-event behaviors, including stochastic queuing, schedule-driven delays, continuous dynamics via ODE approximations, and complex nested state machines.
-More details about these scenarios and their specifications are provided in App.~\ref{app:scenarios}.
+\textbf{Dataset Composition.} Table~\ref{tab:scenarios_compact} summarizes the benchmark scenarios.
+The dataset is stratified along two axes.
+First, by \emph{domain semantics}, it covers service operations, network protocols, and physical dynamics.
+Second, by \emph{dynamic features}, it spans stochastic queueing, schedule-driven delays, continuous dynamics via ODE approximations, and complex nested state machines.